weaveworks/scope/site/installing.md

 - `k8s-service-type` - Kubernetes service type (for running Scope in Standalone mode), can be either `LoadBalancer` or `NodePort`, by default this is unspecifed (only internal access)

-If you wish to download Scope manifest, you can use YAML version of the manifest, as it's easier to read, i.e.:
+If you wish to download the Scope manifest, you can use YAML version of the manifest, since it is easier to read, for example:
 ```
 curl --silent --remote-name https://scope.weave.works/k8s-gen/weavescope.yaml
 ```